RicoJia/ricojia.github.io/_posts/2022/2022-01-04-deep-learning-introduction.markdown

 One thing is I'd pay more attention to is its true "open-sourceness".
 In the software industry, some frameworks were once open-source, but later moved to proprietary cloud service by the company that controlled it.
 Some examples include: Elastic and Kibana, Redis, MongoDB

 ONNX (o'nnex) (Open Neural Network Exchange) is an open source format for **deep learning and traditional AI** models.
 It defines an extensible computation graph model, operators, and data types.
 So models of different platforms can be converted between each other.
 E.g., TensorRT <-> TensorFlow <-> Pytorch. **Pitfall: Certain Platforms may not have the most updated versions of the model, so we need to upgrade/downgrade versioning.**

+In machine frameworks, there is a "backend" and high level APIs

+### Machine Learning Backend

+In ML, low level operations are handled by a backend:

+- Tensor (multidimensional matrix) manipulations such as convolution, matrix multiplication.
+- Hardware Abstraction: CPU, GPU, TPU.
+- Automatic Differentiation (partial derivatives)

+Common Backend platforms include: TensorFlow (Google), PyTorch (Facebook), CNTK (Microsoft Cognitive Toolkit), Theano, JAX (Google's library for numerical computing).

+### High level APIs

+Keras was started out as a standalone project.
+As of TensorFlow 2.x, Keras has been fully integrated into TensorFlow and is now serving as the default.

+Other High Level APIs include:
+- PyTorch Lightning: wrapper around PyTorch so PyTorch Code could be more boiler plate; simplifies workflows such as for distributed training.
+- Gluon (Apache MXNet)
+- Sonnet (DeepMind)
+- Flax (by Google For JAX).